Vive la Historia

-Vive la Historia (English: Live the history) is a live album by Mexican pop singer Yuri.
+Vive la Historia (English: Live the Story) is a live album by Mexican pop singer Yuri.
 It was released in 2007.
 It sold more than 100,000 earning Gold and Platinum disc.

 Reception

 In 2007, Yuri released "Vive la Historia" that consisted of her first live package of DVD and CD of her greatest hits, reaching Gold disc regardless of not being promoted and no single releases.
 Shortly thereafter, a "Fan Edition" was released.
 This helped the album reach platinum.